 There was a young being who had taken a liking to the Earth creatures.
 With a little bit of finagling she could program her disco stick to pick up transmissions from Earth television.
 She liked to watch TV on her LSD screen inside of her sleep pod.
 Of course, with space time and what all, the transmissions were from about 50 years prior to the time on Earth presently.
 The space being so adored the colors and music of Earth, but between the exciting sounds and images, she could hear the planet crying out for help.
 Earth was filled with pain.
 Her species of altruists were concerned with bigger intergalactic issues than the lower beings on planet Earth, but the she saw potential in them.
 If only the Earth beings could experience true beauty, they could reach a higher state of consciousness and have peace.
 She put on a flesh suit to mimic the features of what appeared to be the most desirable women by Earth standards, then sped off through a complex web of worm holes.
 She found herself in the capital of the free world, Washington, D.C......

-Sugar is the gateway drug.
-In addition to being a highly addictive substance with no nutritional value, sugar represents decadence fueled by oppression and is still created through unsustainable processes which have a heavy load of socio-political and environmental implications.
-Similar products ,which not only have an impact on the land but our psyche, include liquor, coffee, tea, and chocolate.
-In the performance, Toothless and Ruthless, the addictive products mentioned above are compared to dangerous drugs synthesized in a lab.
+Sugar is a gateway drug.
+In addition to being a highly addictive substance with no nutritional value, sugar represents decadence fueled by oppression and continues to be manufactured through unsustainable processes.
+Products with similar socio-political and environmental implications include liquor, coffee, tea, and chocolate.
+In the performance Toothless and Ruthless, addictive products mentioned above are an analogy for hard drugs synthesized in a lab.

-In this interactive performance, viewers learn the true history of civilization as we know it.
-This history hinges on the mercy of an extraterrestrial overlords.
-Participants are taught an exercise in harmonic overtones, the sound of which powers the performer, in the form of Nut the goddess, on her mission to reunite with her love, Geb.
+The true history of civilization as we know it hinged on the mercy of extraterrestrial overlords.
+In the interactive performance Nut, participants are guided through an exercise in harmonic overtones, the sound of which powers the Egyptian goddess Nut in her mission to reunite with her love, Geb.

 Bobbie is a fictional blues singer and chameleon.
 She is whoever I need her be whenever I need her, her career spanning the greater half of the 20th century, bringing me perspective through her performances, passing from one person to the next in the form of a radiant green ball of love-light, and headlining the lounge acts of my dreams.